 Please remember that cross examination is not binding

 If you have any questions regarding anything on here feel free to ask at the start of the round.

 Christopher (“Chris”) LaVigne/Judging Philospophy

 Background: My background is in policy debate.
 I debated 4 years in high school (1988-1992) and 4 years at college at Wayne State (1993-1997).
 In college, I debated at the highest levels of NDT policy debate, but that was also a while ago, before law school and before a professional career.
 I have rejoined the ranks of the judging pool after a long absence because my daughter started doing PF debate.
 2017 was my first year judging PF.
 I was surprised how easy it was to pick up again.
-Most of this paradigm is geared towards PF since that is usually what I am judging these debates.
-I will cover policy rounds when the tabroom needs help, but most of experience will be on the PF side so you might need to explain more if you have me in a policy debate.
+Most of this paradigm is geared towards PF since that is usually what I am judging these days.
+I will cover policy rounds when the tabroom needs help, but most of my experience will be on the PF side so you might need to explain more if you have me in a policy debate.
 If I am judging something else you are probably in trouble because I don’t know what I am doing.

 Speed: Not generally a problem; clarity is always the concern.
 I have not seen a single PF debate that I thought was “fast” by what I generally consider to be fast.